TranPhucVinh/C/Physical layer/Memory/Pointer/Implementations.md

 *ptr = 0;
 ```

-# Change value of a string by function using pointer.
+# Change value of a string by function using pointer

 Check: ``Example 2 Change value of a string by function using pointer`` in ``Introduction/Data structure/String/Examples part 1.md``.